-First, the Large Database Backups section will allow you to set a temporary folder for creating the backup as the backup process might create large temporary files which need extra time and space.
-Also, setting a database timeout limit is very useful.
+First, the Large Database Backups section will allow you to set a temporary folder for creating the backup as the backup process might create large temporary files that need extra time and space.

 The next section that we can see is Custom scripts.
-SQL scripts can be run right before or after the backup process.
+SQL scripts and/or Windows batch can be run right before or after the backup process.

 The next option available on the screen is the Encryption section where you can choose to add a layer of increased security by encrypting the file using AES 256bit algorithm.